cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

   - `unittest` for testing
   - `unittest.mock` for testing
   - `operator` for testing
+  - `pathlib` to represent paths for OOP
   - `sys` to add folders to the Python path so other scripts can be imported

 ### Import and set up databases + config files
-- First, you need to run these SQL files in MySQL Workbench:
+1. First, you need to run these SQL files in MySQL Workbench:
   - sql_script folder
     - `cosmo_tables.sql` (Products DB: products and ingredients tables)
     - `user_info_and_wish_list_db.sql` (Products DB: search table)
     - `user_info_and_wish_list_db.sql` (Users & Wishlist DB)
   Once it is done, check that all databases were properly installed.
-- Then the password for your MySQL Workbench connection should be assigned to the PASSWORD variable in the `config.py` file
+2. Then the password for your MySQL Workbench connection should be assigned to the PASSWORD variable in the `config.py` file

 ## Run the Cosmo Web Application
 1. Open you Python IDE and run the `app.py` file in the `scripts` folder
 2. Go to the `log_in.html` file in the `frontend` folder and open the file in a web browser
 3. The webpage will prompt you to enter your username and email; please enter the following credentials:
-   - Username - sample_name
+   - Username - `sample_name`
-   - Email Address - sample@gmail.com
+   - Email Address - `sample@gmail.com`
 4. This will lead you to the `Home`/`Search` page where you can run searches for different ingredients and review the results under the `Results` tab.
 5. You can also add specific products to your wishlist by inserting their productID at the top of the page and clicking on the button "add to wishlist".
 6. Everything you add to the wishlist can be viewed on the `Wishlist` tab.

+***
 ## Unit Tests
 ### 1. Open files
-To run the  unit tests, the following files need to be open:
+To run the unit tests, first open the following files:
 - scripts folder
   - `app.py`
   - `wishlist_db_utils.py`
+  - `user_db_utils.py`
   - `config.py`
 - sql_script folder
   - `user_info_and_wish_list_db.sql`